peteroupc/html3dutil/doc/tutorial-surfaces.md

 <a id=Parametric_Surfaces_in_the_Geometry_Utilities_Library></a>

-## Parametric Surfaces in the Geometry Utilities Library
+## Parametric Surfaces in the Geometry Helper Library

-The Geometry Utilities Library supports parametric surfaces using a class named [**`SurfaceBuilder`**](http://peteroupc.github.io/html3dutil/H3DU.SurfaceBuilder.html).
+The Geometry Helper Library supports parametric surfaces using a class named [**`SurfaceBuilder`**](http://peteroupc.github.io/html3dutil/H3DU.SurfaceBuilder.html).
 It helps generate vertex coordinates and other attributes using a parametric surface function.
 The following helper function, `makeMesh`, generates a parametric surface mesh.